krateng/maloja/README.md

 4) (Recommended) Put your server behind a reverse proxy for SSL encryption.
 Make sure that you're proxying to the IPv6 address unless you changed your settings to use IPv4.
 If you're running Maloja in a container, make sure to expose port 32400 (or whichever port you have chosen in your settings).

-5) (Recommended) Until I have a proper service implemented, I would recommend setting two cronjobs for maloja:
+5) (Optional) You can set up a cronjob to start your server on system boot, and potentially restart it on a regular basis:

 ```
 @reboot sleep 15 && maloja start
-42 0 * * 2 maloja restart
+42 0 7 * * maloja restart
 ```